mreschultz/employee-template-generator/README.md

 # employee-template-generator

+Download the files and use 'node app.js' to run it in integrated terminal.

-# This app generates an employee roster which consists of employee types:
+# This app generates an employee roster in an html file in the output folder which consists of employee types:

 Intern
 Engineer